Adamishere/WFH_COV19/README.md

 This difference is signifcant at p<0.0001 level.

-Additionally, when simulating additional days out of the office, mean time of an employee being sick in the office is reduced linearly by 1 day, for each work from home day added.
+Additionally, when simulating additional days out of the office, mean time of an employee being sick in the office is reduced linearly by 0.8 days, for each work from home day added.

     #0 WFH days
     Min.
 1st Qu.
 Median    Mean    3rd Qu.
 Max.